Didanu: In Ugarit

 Didanu is also attested in the Ugaritic texts.
 Similarly as in Mesopotamia, two forms of his name are attested, ddn and dtn, with the latter being more common.
 They can be vocalized as Didānu and Ditānu, respectively.
 It cannot be established if one of the two should be understood as an archaic form, or if the spelling with a /d/ is the result of voicing the voiceless /t/ due to the next consonant being voiced.
 Mary E. Buck argues that the references to him are among the passages which can be considered evidence of Ugaritic kings believing themselves to be the descendants of a nomadic Amorite tribe.
 He is attested as an ancestor of both the royal family and a mythical king, Kirta.
 Mary R. Bachvarova suggests that his incorporation into the local tradition reflected an attempt to connect the royal dynasty to a recognizable legendary one.
 Presumably the Ugaritic royal family claimed descent from the same Amorite clan as other rulers whose genealogies mention Didanu.

 There is evidence that in Ugaritic religion Didanu was regarded as a deity.
 A text dealing with the veneration of deceased ancestors, RS 34.126, mentions Didanu.
 Dennis Pardee identifies it as the only Ugaritic text of indisputably funerary character.
 Most likely it describes the preparations for a ceremony centered on the second to last king of Ugarit, Niqmaddu III.
 It refers to the "assembly of Didānu", which is invoked to observe the funeral of the deceased king and to receive offerings.
 While multiple kings are named in this text, the majority of them are not historical figures.
 They are identified as rapa’ūma, presumably ancestors of the royal family, and they are said to belong to Didanu's clan.
 Jordi Vidal argues that Didanu cannot be interpreted as a king in this context, but only as the eponym of the clan.
 Didanu additionally appears in a passage repeated twice in the Epic of Kirta, where the eponymous ruler is also said to be a member of the same clan as him.
 According to Pardee, this indicates that Kirta was apparently understood as a figure less ancient than him, despite also belonging to the sphere of myth.
 In another Ugaritic text, RS 24.272, a deity addressed as the "lord of the great gods" (ʾadn ʾilm rbm) visits Didanu to ask him about the health of a child.
 Presumably the last of these figures is also to be interpreted as a deity, but the instructions issued by Didanu in response served as a model for rituals meant to be performed to help human children.

 Both variants of Didanu's name also occur as a component of Ugaritic given names.

+One text Ugarit (RS 24.248) reports a ritual offering for the temple of Ditänu.